Decurity/semgrep-smart-contracts/README.md

-curve-readonly-reentrancy | Curve | get_virtual_price() call on a Curve pool is not protected from the read-only reentrancy. public-transfer-fees-supporting-tax-tokens | LeetSwap | public _transferFeesSupportingTaxTokens() without any modificators olympus-dao-staking-incorrect-call-order | OlympusDAO, FloorDAO, Heavens Gate, Jump Farm, QuantumWN | The order of calling the transferFrom() and rebase() functions is incorrect in Olympus DAO forks redeemFresh-redeemAmount-unsafe-calculation | Hundred Finance, Onyx Finance | In compound forks if there is a market with totalSupply = 0 and collateralFactor != 0 a division error attack is possible if redeemAmount is taken from the arguments of redeemFresh()
+curve-readonly-reentrancy | Curve | get_virtual_price() call on a Curve pool is not protected from the read-only reentrancy. public-transfer-fees-supporting-tax-tokens | LeetSwap | public _transferFeesSupportingTaxTokens() without any modificators olympus-dao-staking-incorrect-call-order | OlympusDAO, FloorDAO, Heavens Gate, Jump Farm, QuantumWN | The order of calling the transferFrom() and rebase() functions is incorrect in Olympus DAO forks compound-precision-loss | Hundred Finance, Midas Finance, Hope Lending, Onyx Finance | In Compound forks if there is a market with totalSupply = 0 and collateralFactor != 0 a precision loss attack is possible if redeemAmount is taken from the arguments of redeemFresh()

 ## Gas Optimization Rules